raid-teams/shallow-ground/README.md

 1. biome depths are all adjusted for a more shallow, trench-warfare experience
     - drastically reduces time necessary to set up a stable base (bedrock is just 2M down)
 2. mineral veins are replaced with just boulders
+    - to offset the reduction of resources, we've boosted boulder frequency

 ## Biome Adjustments